Quantum LOSR networks cannot generate graph states with high fidelity: Appendix C. Another theorem of qudit graph states

-leads to $S_3 S_{4^\prime}= \omega^{-cem_{CA}} S_{4^\prime} S_3 = \omega^{-e \tilde{m}} S_{4^\prime} S_3 $, where $\tilde{m} = m_{AB} m_{CA}/h' \pmod{d}$.
+leads to $S_3 S_{4^\prime}= \omega^{-ctm_{CA}} S_{4^\prime} S_3 = \omega^{-t \tilde{m}} S_{4^\prime} S_3 $, where $\tilde{m} = m_{AB} m_{CA}/h' \pmod{d}$.
 By assumption, $1\le \tilde{m} \le d-1$.
-By choosing $e$ suitably as discussed in Appendix B, the second condition can be satisfied.
+By choosing $e$ suitably as discussed in Appendix~B, the second condition can be satisfied.
 Further, we result in the same upper bound of fidelity between the graph state and the network state, i.e., $0.95495$. \end{proof}

-In practice, the conditions in Observation~\ref{thm:qudit} are not applicable in some cases, for example, the condition $T_{ABC}=\emptyset$ does not hold for the fully connected graph states.
-However, one can still try to find out other kinds of stabilizers which fulfill the two conditions in Observation~\ref{ob:general}.
-Another option is to convert the graph state to another one, which satisfies the conditions in Observation~\ref{thm:qudit}, by applying local complementation operation\cite{LCPhysRevA.82.062315}.
+In practice, the conditions in Theorem~\ref{thm:qudit} are not applicable in some cases, for example, the condition $T_{ABC}=\emptyset$ does not hold for the fully connected graph states.
+However, one can still try to find out other kinds of stabilizers which fulfill the two conditions in Theorem~\ref{ob:general}.
+Another option is to convert the graph state to another one, which satisfies the conditions in Theorem~\ref{thm:qudit}, by applying local complementation operation\cite{LCPhysRevA.82.062315}.
 In the case of qudit graph states, this operation on a given vertex $a$ of the graph is

 where $N_a$ is the neighborhood of vertex $a$.
 For the qubit graph state, any non-zero $m_{ij}$ can only be $1$.
 Consequently, the local complementation operation on a given vertex $a$ is $m_{ij} \to 1-m_{ij}, \forall i,j \in N_a$.